 - This is not a dating group.
 Group will not be used as a dating service.

 - We can talk about medications as long as we don’t name them.
 For example, instead of saying “Prozac”, please just say “antidepressant”.
-If you mention medicine, speak only about how your meds or side effects are affecting you.

 - We watch our language.
 Swearing and other graphic or inappropriate talk is unwelcome.

 - We maintain a positive environment.
 Group is not a dumping ground or pity party.
 We want to feel better when we leave than when we arrived!